Attention all Fordham undergraduate students:

 List the material you have used to write your case

-Each group will present its case study for 15 minutes.
+Each group will present its case analysis essay for 10 minutes.
 There will be questions and answers after each presentation.
 Group presentations will be evaluated on the basis of the following criteria:

 Appropriate use of evidence

 Appropriate use of ethical, legal, and business theories to analyze and provide recommendations

 2016 Winners & Runners-up: http://ibecc.net/2016-competition/2016-results/

 Having trouble syncing to your Google Calendar?
 Details